dnsimple/erldns/README.md

 This application consists of three main subsystems:

 - `m:erldns_zones`
 The system responsible for loading and caching zone data.
-Zones are loaded from JSON, example files are in the `priv/` directory.
-You can also write new systems to load zones by writing the zones directly to the zone cache using `erldns_zone_cache:put_zone/1`.

 - `m:erldns_pipeline`
 The system responsible for processing incoming DNS queries.
-It declares a pipeline of sequential transformations to apply to the incoming query until a response is constructed.

 - `m:erldns_listeners`
 The system responsible for listening for incoming DNS queries.
 The system is designed to be able to listen on multiple ports and interfaces and supports both UDP and TCP, Unix network stack optimisations, and high parallelism.